kenorb/katacoda-scenarios/corda-ansible-install/finish.md

-You have successfully installed Corda using Ansible.
+You have successfully installed and run Corda using Ansible.